Tornadoes of 1951: January

 There were 2 confirmed tornadoes in January.

 January 6

 An F3 tornado developed within a squall line and moved northward through the Alexandria, Louisiana metropolitan area causing severe damage in the towns of Sieps, Tioga, Simms, and Pollock, damaging stores, homes, and other buildings.
 Losses were estimated at $500,000 and 11 people were injured.

 January 11

-A rare F2 tornado struck Mountain View, California, damaging and destroying numerous homes, buildings, and trees.
-It caused $2.5 million in damage, but no casualties.
+An outbreak of four tornadoes hit Northern California.
+The first was a waterspout that came ashore on Dillion Beach in Marin County becoming an F2.
+The tornado then traveled to Two Rock in Sonoma County, the tornado severely damaged a ranch injuring 2 people and killing live stock.
+The tornado was rated by meteorologist Nick Wilkes.
+The second was waterspout that was spotted by eyewitnesses as it came ashore on Richmond Annex hitting a lumber yard caring pieces of planks for a mile; 50 homes had minor damage; trees were damaged and glass was damaged from buildings and cars.
+This tornado was rated as an F1 by Nick Wilkes.
+The third tornado was an F2 that struck Los Gatos and Sunnyvale, carving a 880 yd and severely damaged dozens of buildings.
+At least 250 homes were damaged, including 24 that lost their roofs or were torn from their foundations.
+30 people were injured, and the tornado caused at least $1,500,000 in damage.
+This was the most destructive and intense tornado in California.
+The final tornado was an F2 that struck San Jose which unroofed 25 homes, and damaged 100 more buildings downtown as well as some trees and a warehouse was completely destroyed, one man was injured.
+The tornado caused at least $50,000 in damage.

 February

 There were 10 confirmed tornadoes in February.

 February 19–20

 A tornado outbreak struck areas from the Southern Plains to the Ohio Valley.
 On February 19, a long-track F2 tornado, or tornado family, tracked through parts of El Reno, Oklahoma, damaging or destroying a weather station, homes, stores, and other buildings, injuring five people.
 The next day, another F2 tornado tracked 112.8 mi through Arkansas from Keo and Marked Tree, destroying several homes and farm buildings and injuring three.
 Meanwhile, a brief, but strong F3 tornado destroyed a farm home and outbuildings, killed one person and injured another near Westland Heights, Mississippi west of Starkville.
 Near Bankston, Alabama, an F2 tornado destroyed one building, and damaged 14 others, and caused considerable damage to telephone and power lines, injuring two.
 Overall, seven tornadoes touched down, injuring 11 and killing one.